Georgia Recalls Kiev Envoy After Saakashvili Appointment - UrduPoint

 "That's why a decision has been made to recall Georgia's ambassador to Ukraine for consultations," he said but added that Georgia was not "planning to sever diplomatic ties with Kiev or revise the strategic partnership".

+Ukrainian President Volodymyr Zelensky called the move "a mistake by the Georgian side."
+"We have excellent relations with the Georgian people and will not be recalling our ambassador," he told Nash tv station.

-Saakashvili, Georgia's president from 2004 to 2013, is wanted by Tbilisi on charges of abuse of office that he rejects as politically motivated.
+Saakashvili, Georgia's president from 2004 to 2013 and who also holds Ukrainian nationality, is wanted by Tbilisi on charges of abuse of office that he rejects as politically motivated.

 Western countries have accused Georgian authorities of a political witch hunt and Interpol has denied requests from Tbilisi to issue a red notice for Saakashvili.